 - Place them on a stack of paper towels and dust with white sugar or dip in chocolate sauce.

 For the chocolate sauce: Melt 1/2 tbsp butter and 1/2 cup semi-sweet chocolate chips (or any baking chocolate) using microwave oven , double broiler or just in a bowl over simmering water.
 When melted, add 1-2 tsp of milk or more until desired consistency is reached.
-Or YOU CAN USE YOUR FAVORITE RECIPE OF CHOCOLATE SAUCE. 🙂
+Or YOU CAN USE YOUR FAVORITE RECIPE FOR CHOCOLATE SAUCE. 🙂

 Source recipe: Laura in the Kitchen